Francis Scott, 2nd Duke of Buccleuch: Personal life

 Buccleuch married, firstly, Lady Jane Douglas, daughter of James Douglas, 2nd Duke of Queensberry, and Mary Boyle, on 5 April 1720 in Earl of Rochester's House, Privy Gardens, Whitehall.
 They had two sons (Francis and Charles) and three daughters.
+Through his daughter Jannett, Scott was the great-grandfather of Hugh and Edward Thomson.
 Lady Jane died in 1729 and is buried at Dalkeith Castle.
 He married, secondly, Alice Powell, daughter of Joseph Powell, on 4 September 1744 in St. George's Chapel, Mayfair, London, England.
 Both his sons predeceased him, so he was succeeded by his grandson Henry Scott, 3rd Duke of Buccleuch, the son of Francis.
 According to his will, he had six other children by Sarah Atkinson.
 He also appears to have had a son and three daughters by Elizabeth Jenkins.

 He possessed several estates, some in Scotland and others in England.
 These included, in Scotland, Dalkeith Palace and Bowhill House (which he bought for his son Charles in 1747), and in England, Spalding in Lincolnshire, Langley in Berkshire and Hall Place at Hurley.

 Buccleuch was buried on 26 April 1751 in Eton College Chapel.
-Lady Louisa Stuart called him "a man of mean understanding and meaner habits", and added that after his first wife's death "he plunged into such low amours, and lived so entirely with the lowest company, that his person was scarcely known to his equals, and his character fell into utter contempt".
-Though a distant kinswoman by marriage and therefore privy to family remembrances of Buccleuch, Stuart's judgment must be treated with caution; she had no first-hand knowledge of the man, having not yet been born at the time of his death.